 Colorado has plains in the east, mountains in the west, and several great places to enjoy the state’s natural splendor between.
 Whether you're based in Colorado or just passing through on a long road trip, these scenic drives are some of the best not only in the state but in the entire U.S. Since many of the scenic drives pass through Colorado's endless mountains, they are also hyper-seasonal and often close during adverse road conditions, if not the entire winter.
-Always check a road’s status before booking your trip.
+Always check a road’s status before embarking on your trip.

-Pro Tip: Colorado road conditions can turn from perfect to terrible in a span of a few minutes.
-If you’re renting a vehicle aim for an all-wheel or four-wheel drive vehicle in case of snow and ice.
-Never attempt a Colorado road trip if you’re unsure about conditions or ability.
+Colorado road conditions can also turn from perfect to terrible in a span of a few minutes.
+If you’re renting a vehicle, ask for an all-wheel or four-wheel drive vehicle in case of snow and ice and never attempt a Colorado road trip if you’re unsure about conditions or your driving ability.

-With a name like Million Dollar Highway, you know this will be a heck of a drive.
-The Million Dollar Highway is a 25-mile stretch of U.S. Route 550 located in Colorado between the towns of Silverton and Ouray that provides some of Colorado’s best views but requires some serious driving focus.
+With a name like the Million Dollar Highway, expectations are high for this alpine drive, and it does not disappoint.
+The Million Dollar Highway is a 25-mile stretch of U.S. Route 550 located in Colorado between the towns of Silverton and Ouray that provides some of the best views but also requires some serious driving focus.
 The real beauty of the Million Dollar Highway is the 12 miles that wind and shoot through Uncompahgre Gorge to the summit of Red Mountain Pass, with views of what remains of the historic Idarado Silver Mine down below.

-A note about the Million Dollar Highway: While many of our Colorado road trips are considered challenging, many would consider the Million Dollar Highway dangerous.
-Only drive the Million Dollar highway if you’re confident of your skill and aren’t facing snow or ice.
+While many Colorado road trips are considered challenging and require skillful driving, many would consider the Million Dollar Highway dangerous.
+Only drive the Million Dollar highway if you’re confident of your skill, feel alert, and aren’t facing snow or ice.

 Mount Evans Scenic Byway, Jefferson County

 If you want to stand on the summit of one of Colorado's 14,000-foot peaks, you don't always have to wake up at 5 a.m. for a full day of vigorous hiking; you can drive up to at least one of them.
 The Mount Evans Scenic Byway starts approximately 60 miles west of Denver in Idaho Springs before spiraling up to the 14,264-foot-tall summit of Mount Evans.
-This scenic route was designed to maximize on its breathtaking viewpoints and also holds the distinction as the highest paved road open to traffic in the entire country.
+This scenic route was designed to maximize on its breathtaking viewpoints and also holds the distinction of being the highest paved road open to traffic in all of North America.
 The scenic byway provides grand vista views of Colorado’s Front Range, Echo Lake, and the natural beauty of the Rockies.
 Keep your eyes peeled for mountain goats, pikas, and other high-altitude critters.

 Independence Pass, Aspen